Hawaii: Spelling of state name

+In the Hawaii Admission Act that granted Hawaiian statehood, the federal government used Hawaii as the state name, but most official state government publications, departments, and office titles use Hawaiʻi, including the Governor of Hawaiʻi, the Hawaiʻi State Legislature, the Hawaiʻi State Judiciary, the University of Hawaiʻi, the Hawaiʻi State Seal, the Flag of Hawaiʻi, and the Hawaiʻi Board on Geographic Names.
+The Hawaiʻi Tourism Authority's official policy is to "recognize the importance of using these markings to preserve the indigenous language and culture of Hawaiʻi and use them in all forms of communications."

 Geography and environment

 There are eight main Hawaiian islands.
 Seven are inhabited, but only six are open to tourists and locals.
-Niihau is privately managed by brothers Bruce and Keith Robinson; access is restricted to those who have their permission.
+Niʻihau is privately managed by brothers Bruce and Keith Robinson; access is restricted to those who have their permission.
 This island is also home to native Hawaiians.
-Access to uninhabited Kahoʻolawe island is also restricted and anyone who enters without permission will be arrested.
-This island may also be dangerous since it was a military base during the world wars and could still have unexploded ordnance.
+Access to uninhabited Kahoʻolawe island is also restricted and anyone who enters without permission is subject to arrest.
+Kahoʻolawe may also be dangerous since it was a military base during the world wars and could still have unexploded ordnance.

 Topography

 The Hawaiian archipelago is 2000 mi southwest of the contiguous United States.
-Hawaii is the southernmost U.S. state and the second westernmost after Alaska.
+Hawaii is the southernmost U.S. state and the second farthest west, after Alaska.
 Like Alaska, Hawaii borders no other U.S. state.
-It is the only U.S. state not in North America, and the only one completely surrounded by water and entirely an archipelago.
+It is the only U.S. state not in North America, as it is in Oceania, and the only one completely surrounded by water and entirely an archipelago.

 In addition to the eight main islands, the state has many smaller islands and islets.
-Kaula is a small island near Niihau.
-The Northwestern Hawaiian Islands is a group of nine small, older islands northwest of Kauai that extends from Nihoa to Kure Atoll; these are remnants of once much larger volcanic mountains.
+Kaʻula is a small island near Niʻihau.
+The Northwestern Hawaiian Islands is a group of nine small, older islands northwest of Kauaʻi that extends from Nīhoa to Kure Atoll; they are remnants of much larger volcanic mountains.
 Across the archipelago are around 130 small rocks and islets, such as Molokini, which are made up of either volcanic or marine sedimentary rock.